daos-stack/daos/docs/admin/docker.md

 ### Via docker-compose

-From a local tree, a more straightforward way to start the containers could be done with `docker-compose` and the following commands:
+From a local tree, a more straightforward way to start the containers is done with `docker-compose` and the following commands:

 ```bash